unosgeo/challenge1_2019/workshops/postgis/source/en/backup.rst

 .. note::

   The best way to learn about online backup is to read the relevant sections of the PostgreSQL manual on `continuous archiving and point-in-time recovery <http://www.postgresql.org/docs/current/static/continuous-archiving.html>`_.
-This section of the PostGIS workshop will just provide a brief snapshot of online backup set-up.
+This section of the PostGIS course will just provide a brief snapshot of online backup set-up.

 How it Works